 Basically, the surviving spouse will be allowed to use the deceased spouse’s community property, but if they remarry or die, then the usufruct will terminate and the children will receive the property.

-Does this Cause Problems with the Home?
+Does Not Having a Will Cause Problems With the Family Home?

 It often does.
 Here’s a common example: a couple buys a home while married.
 This would be considered community property unless specified otherwise.
 That means the husband owns 1/2 and the wife owns 1/2.
 The husband dies without a will, leaving his wife with the home.
 However, she only owns 1/2 of the home with a usufruct (use) of the other 1/2.
 His children have naked ownership of his half.
 If she remarries, she will lose the use of 1/2 of the property and may be forced to either sell the property or buy the children out.
 This probably wasn’t the husband’s wishes after he dies, but it’s too late.
 He didn’t have a valid Last Will and Testament in place.